danweiner/learning-p5-js/README.md

 1. Start the player off with 10 points.

 This is actually implemented as 'lives', not points.
+Lives are used on a per level basis - 10 lives per level.
 I was on the right track to use the reachedBottom() function, but the bug I was getting was that the score would never stop decrementing.
 The drop would hit the bottom then keep decreasing over and over.

 Dan solved this by adding a value in the constuctor called this.isFinished which is originally set to false.
 There is also a function called finished() which sets this.isFinished to true.

 Returning to our code, what's interesting is that we're putting all of our code inside of this drops[i].isFinished().
 As long as this is true, we move the drops, and display the drops.
 Then, if the drops have reached the bottom, we say that drop[i] has finished() and we decrement lives by 1.

 ```
 for (let i = 0; i < totalDrops; i++) {
 		if (!drops[i].isFinished) {